Topic: DMD0224

 RX - Do-more Network Read

-The RX instruction establishes a session with the remote Do-more CPU.
-The session is established using one of the User Accounts on the remote Do-more CPU.
-It is through that User Account (System Security) that any access restrictions on what can be accessed can be enforced.
-By default it will use the Default User account (no password required).
+The RX instruction establishes a communication session with the remote Do-more CPU similar to Do-more Designer and C-More panels.
+The session is established using one of the User Accounts setup in the System Security of the remote CPU.
+The User Account selected will enforce any restrictions on what can be accessed by this instruction.
+Even if no password is selected, the session will be established using the Default User account.

 Element References:

-Device - the only Device that can be selected $IntEthDMPPClient.
+Device : the only Device that can be selected $IntEthDMPPClient (Internal Ethernet Do-more Peer to Peer Client).

 UDP Addressing

-IP Address - the IP Address of the Do-more CPU to read the data from.
+IP Address is the IP Address of the Do-more CPU to read the data from.

-• Fixed Address - the TCP/IP Address assigned to the Do-more CPU is a fixed (static) IP Address.
+• Select Fixed Address to manually enter the TCP/IP Address assigned to the Do-more CPU in the instruction.
 IP addresses are canonically represented in dot-decimal notation, consisting of four decimal numbers, each ranging from 0 to 255, separated by dots.

 If this value will be sourced externally, like from a C-More panel, and it consists of 4 individual values, each written to a separate memory location, consider using the Initialize Data (INIT) instruction to "pack" these 4 externally sourced values into the 4 bytes of the DWord that will be used in the instruction.
 In the example below, the 4 octet values of the IP Address have been written to 4 successive DLV memory locations: